gloryknight/cyan_audit/doc/cyanaudit_changelog.md

 - Changed table trigger to call generic logging function instead of calling a different (dynamically-created) trigger function for each table.
 - Lots and lots of code cleanup
+- Fixed a bug with cyanaudit_dump.pl where it was not dropping old archive tables as intended, even though -r was specified, and the table was older than the -m value.
+This happened in the typical case where the table's backup file was already present before the script was run and -c was not specified.

 0.9.5 -> 0.9.6
 --------------